 Students with disabilities may consult with Student Affairs before or during their active enrollment at Christopher Newport University.
 New students, especially those who received accommodations in high school or at other post-secondary institutions, should contact the office well before beginning their first semester at CNU if accommodations are required.
 Students who request accommodations from the University must formally declare their disability by completing the Request for Services and Accommodations form obtained from the Office of the Vice President of Student Affairs and submitting appropriate supporting documentation.
-Consultation with the Student Disability and Support Specialist is available and encouraged as an interactive process in determining accommodations helps to identify the specific needs of individual students.
+Consultation with the Student Disability Support Specialist is available and encouraged as an interactive process to identify the specific needs of an individual student and to determine reasonable accommodations.